 Buddhas on Death Row brings to light a profound journey unfolding in the darkest of places.
 It is a testament to the power of art, inner cultivation, and friendship.

 At the age of 18, Maria graduated from high school.
-In the years since, she has earned a degree, pursued passions in writing and photography, met her life partner, lived in four countries and visited a dozen others.
+In the years since, she has earned a degree, pursued passions in writing and photography, and lived and worked on four continents.
 Like Moyo, she too has sought to connect with people across the world, and has been enriched by a multitude of perspectives and countless acts of kindness along the way.

 This project emerged out of that exchange.

 Buddhas on Death Row is titled in the spirit of Moyo’s body of work: a series of Buddha portraits with accompanying reflections on suffering and happiness, conflict and peace, impermanence and eternity, ignorance and awareness.